 With a number of Georgian and Victorian properties, be sure to contact a Chartered Surveyor for a Building Survey when buying in Earls Court.
 A Building Survey is recommended for older properties.
 A house survey will examine the structural condition of the property to ensure it is a good investment; your surveyor will investigate signs of Japanese Knotweed and subsidence, and advise you on necessary repair work.

-When buying or renting your property in Earls Court it is important to enlist the knowledge of a professional conveyancing solicitor and a local Chartered Surveyor to ensure the purchase of your property runs smoothly.
+When buying or renting your property it is important to enlist the knowledge of a professional conveyancing solicitor and a local Chartered Surveyor to ensure the purchase of your property runs smoothly.